lsyncd/lsyncd/manual3/config/layer4/index.md

 </td><td>
 </td></tr>

- <tr><td> _extra
-</td><td> =
-</td><td> TABLE of STRINGS.
-</td><td>
-</td><td> If absolutely needed, additional arguments can be specified as a TABLE of STRINGS(example: <tt>{ "--omit-dir-times", "--omit-link-times" }</tt>).
-Note that the underscore highlights this as workaround.
-If you need something that is not covered by the above options, please request it via a feature request on the project website.
-Most notably, do not add -r for recursive or -a which implies recursive, since Lsyncd will handle that by itself.
-Additionally do not add -R for relative, which will ruin Lsyncd &lt;-&gt; Rsync communication.
-</td></tr>

 </table>

 default.rsyncssh
 ----------------
 This configuration differs from the standard rsync configuration in that it uses ssh commands to move files or directories locally at the target host instead of deleting and transferring again.
 This configuration does spawn Rsync processes like default.rsync but additionally will spawn ```/usr/bin/ssh HOST mv ORIGIN DESTINATION``` commands.

 Different to default.rsync it does not take an uniform ```target``` parameter, but needs ```host``` and ```targetdir``` separated.